funwiche/nodejs-file-storage/readme.md

 # Nodejs File Storage

-Manipulate and Store files to MongoDB using Express, Multer and Flash
+Manipulate and Store files to MongoDB using Express, Multer and Sharp

 ## Setup